Florida Atlantic Owls Logo

 FAU Logo

-Earlier, during significant holidays, a patriotic version of the Florida Atlantic Owls emblem was used.
+A patriotic version of the Florida Atlantic Owls’ emblem was used during significant holidays.
 Here, the bird’s head is supplemented with winged letters “FAU,” colored in shades of the American flag.
 The blue “F” is covered with numerous white stars, the “U” is marked with red and white stripes, and the “A” combines both designs – the border between them runs right down the middle.
-Otherwise, the emblem has its usual look: designers retained the oval owl’s head with large semicircular eyes, red eyebrows, and a gray-blue beak resembling a leaf.
+Otherwise, the emblem retains its usual look: designers have kept the oval owl’s head with large, semicircular eyes, red eyebrows, and a gray-blue beak that resembles a leaf.

 Florida Atlantic Owls emblem

 In 2001, the university formed an American football team.
-It proved very successful, and after four seasons, it moved from FCS to FBS, joining the Sun Belt conference.
+It proved very successful, and after four seasons, it moved from the FCS to the FBS level, joining the Sun Belt Conference.
 Currently, the players are coached by Willie Taggart.

 Florida Atlantic Owls symbol

-In 2006-2007, Florida Atlantic University’s baseball team was recognized as one of the best in the Sun Belt conference.
+In 2006 and 2007, Florida Atlantic University’s baseball team was recognized as one of the best in the Sun Belt Conference.
 The team also entered the NCAA top 10 in five categories.
 Shortly before that, in 2002, the basketball players achieved their first victory at the Super Regional.

 Font and Colors